Ten signs the oil industry is bent out of shape

 On March 18, Brent dropped 13%.

-On March 23, the U.S. gasoline market plummeted the most ever in one day, as futures RBc1 lost 32% to hit a record low.
+On March 23, the U.S. gasoline market plummeted the most ever in one day, as futures lost 32% to hit a record low.

 (GRAPHIC: Global Oil Slump - here)